the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 - layer 6 (“presentation”)
 - layer 7 (“application”) But these definitions didn’t catch on.
 - The Internet designers stopped at layer 4, and lumped all the higher layer functions into one big undefined application layer.

+`domain name system` - DNS, hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network that convert between names like tau.ac.il to IP addresses like 132.66.11.1
+`local area network` or LAN
+`End-to-End Encryption` - system of communication where only the communicating users can read the messages, prevents potential eavesdroppers – including telecom providers, Internet providers, and even the provider of the communication service from being able to access the cryptographic keys needed to decrypt the conversation.
+`firewall` - monitors and controls incoming and outgoing network traffic based on predetermined security rules.

+`address-resolution protocol poisoning` - an attacker sends (spoofed) Address Resolution Protocol (ARP) messages onto a local area network with the aim to associate the attacker's MAC address with the IP address of another host, such as the default gateway, causing traffic meant for that IP address to be sent to the attacker instead.
+`DNS poisoning` - type of attack that exploits vulnerabilities in the domain name system (DNS) to divert Internet traffic away from legitimate servers and towards fake ones.

 ---
 ## Advanced Cryptography
 ---